ethereumclassic/classic-guide/docs/world_computer/smart_contracts.rst

            }
    }

-Here is Solidity source code for a more complex program that implements a new
+Here is Solidity source code for a more complex program.
+This one implements a new token:
-token:

 .. sourcecode:: javascript